WL1218V - Wood lathe Vevor - Free user manual and instructions

 10.3 Belt replacement

 To change out a belt or pulley, carefully proceed as follows.
-If you are uncertain attempting a belt or pulley change-out, contact technical service or take the head to an authorized service center.
+If you are uncertain about attempting a belt or pulley change-out, contact technical service or take the head to an authorized service center.

 - Disconnect lathe from power source.